jamesmcginnis/crab-camera-card/info.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/hacs/integration)

-An Apple HomeKit-style scrollable camera card for Home Assistant.
-Display all your cameras in a horizontal scrollable row — tap to view a large live feed, long-press for the native HA dialog.
+A scrollable camera card for Home Assistant.
+Display all your cameras in a horizontal strip — tap to view a full live feed, long-press for the native HA dialog.

 ## ➕ Add to HACS